 Follow-up cancer care involves regular medical checkups that include a review of your medical history and a physical exam.
 Follow-up care may include blood work and other lab tests and procedures that allow the doctor to examine or take pictures of areas inside the body.

-At these visits, the doctor will look for signs that the cancer is recurring or has spread to other parts of the body.
-Follow-up care visits are also important to help prevent or detect other types of cancer, to address ongoing problems related to cancer treatment, and to look for effects that may develop later.
+Follow-up care visits are important to help prevent or detect other types of cancer, to address ongoing problems related to cancer treatment, and to look for effects that may develop later.
+At these visits, the doctor also will look for signs that the cancer might have come back or spread to other parts of the body.

 What to Share With Your Doctor

 Follow-up visits provide an opportunity for you to discuss with your doctor any problems and concerns that you have and to ask questions.
 Tell your doctor if you are having trouble doing everyday activities, and ask about new symptoms that you should watch for and what to do about them.